Exploring the Future of Photography

 However, improvements in the quality of the photos that smartphones are able to take are contributing to the fast shrinkage of the compact camera market.
 After all, why would consumers want to carry around multiple devices when one will do the trick?

 We suspect that in 10 years’ time, compact cameras will be as outdated as CD Walkmans and pagers.
-Online slots Australia have also moved into the mobile space today, showing that virtually every part of our lives will soon be managed by intelligent tablets and phones.
+Australian slots games for Android have also moved into the mobile space today, showing that virtually every part of our lives will soon be managed by intelligent tablets and phones.

 #3: AI Will Revolutionise Photography